-Despite the emergence of some amazing software products for team collaboration, better team communication, hybrid working and employee productivity, all designed to align employees and employers in more ways than ever before, the threat of organizational and information silos for team efficiency and business growth is increasing.
+Despite the emergence of some amazing software products for team collaboration, to improve team communication, hybrid working and employee productivity, all designed to align employees and employers in more ways than ever before, the threat of organizational and information silos for team efficiency and business growth is increasing.

 Some recent research shows that on average 40 percent of company employees report that they feel siloed because "different departments have their own agendas" (commonly known as The Silo Mentality).

-While organizational silos negatively impact employee communication and team collaboration — both of which are critical success factors for delivering the best customer experiences and ensuring you have the right product/market-fit — the increasing problem is becoming more linked to the impact on revenue growth.
+While these kind of business silos cause issues with employee communication and team collaboration — both of which are critical success factors for delivering the best customer experiences and ensuring you have the right product/market-fit — the increasing problem is becoming more linked to the impact on revenue growth.

 Let's analyse Slack usage for a moment.
-A great example of an information silo problem can be traced to the choice between using Slack private channels or Slack public channels.
-The problem can be amplified with direct messages and how your employees create and share content stored in your google drive.
+A great example of an information silo problem can be traced to the choice between using Slack's private channels versus its public channels.
+The problem can be amplified with direct messages and how your employees create and share content stored in your Google Drive.

-If you create an important piece of content, store it in your google drive and share that content with handpicked individuals through Slack private messages, you have effectively created an information silo.
+If you create an important piece of content, store it in your Google Drive and share that content with handpicked individuals through Slack private messages, you have effectively created an information silo.
 This easily leads to isolated knowledge and be part of the overarching silo mentality.

 If you setup a specific Slack public channel for you entire organization, for example #important-company-content, and share your new piece of content in this channel, it means every employee can find it easily, new hires in the future can find it easily, and you stop the potential of organization silos being created.